LearnLib/learnlib.github.io/CONTRIBUTING.md

 ## Naming conventions

 * Please add new pages to the `pages` directory so that the generated URLs do not conflict with project-specific site deployments (such as [learnlib.github.io/alex](https://learnlib.github.io/alex), etc.).
+* For the same reason, posts should declare `pages` as their first category because the categories are used in the construction of post URLs.

 ## Technology conventions